major macro economic indicators

 (e): Estimate. (f): Forecast.

-- Significant resources of gold and other metals (copper, uranium, mercury, iron)
+- Significant gold and other metal resources (copper, uranium, mercury, iron)

 - Support from bilateral and multilateral donors

-- Poorly diversified economy remains reliant on gold, agriculture, and remittances from expatriate workers
+- Poorly diversified economy remains dependent on gold, agriculture and remittances from expatriates

-- Political and social instability associated with high poverty rate and inter-ethnic tensions
+- Political and social instability linked to weak institutions, the high poverty rate and inter-ethnic tensions

-- Difficult relations with its neighbours over issues such as water management and borders
+- Difficult relations with neighbours over issues such as water management and borders